 2. the Company has established a whistleblowing policy, which is disclosed on the Company’s website and compendium of rules and regulations, to which employees, employees of subsidiaries and persons dealing with the Company may access, in order to enable them to raise concerns and report possible improprieties in any matter concerning the Company in a confidential and anonymous manner;

 3. all subsidiaries have set up their own risk management and internal control committees and identified their officer-in-charge for risk management.
 An annual inspection shall be carried out to identify their respective risks, assess all kinds of significant risks, formulate relevant control measures and continuously monitor and improve the risk management and internal control systems.
-Each of the risk management and internal control committee shall conduct an annual review in the middle of the year for self-inspection and self-reporting of risks/to check the implementation of such control measures, so as to ensure the feasibility and effectiveness of existing control measures;
+Each of the risk management and internal control committees shall conduct an annual review in the middle of the year for self-inspection and self-reporting of risks/to check the implementation of such control measures, so as to ensure the feasibility and effectiveness of existing control measures;

 4. after collecting information on the risk profile of each subsidiary and the relevant control measures implemented by them, the Company would summarise a list of significant risks based on the major risk categories (including market risks, strategic risks, operation risks, financial risks, environmental, social and governance risks, etc.).
 After ranking these significant risks by priority, the management of the Company would identify the most significant risks and request the relevant companies to focus on the supervision of such risks;